steffitan23/cubstart-website/static/media/hw2.79f41c88316c0f60eeed.md

 ## Exercise 2: Make your own profile!

 - Head back to ContentView.swift and follow the instructions.
 For help, COME TO LABS.
-If that's impossible, take a peek at ProfileAnswers.swift

 - Here is a bit about the project structure.
 We have:
     1. struct Person: